New York Times promotes Joseph Kahn to executive editor

 “Throughout, Dean has been the steady hand a great news organization needed, retaining his warmth and charm while showing himself to be an editor with a spine of steel,” Baron said Tuesday.
 “Journalism and the country are better for his leadership.”

 The Times hasn’t been the only newsroom to face regime change.
 Last year The Washington Post named Sally Buzbee as its executive editor earlier this year, the Los Angeles Times hired Kevin Merida in the same role and The Associated Press named Julie Pace as its newsroom leader.
-ABC, CBS News and MSNBC also have new leaders.
 Chris Licht is about to succeed Jeff Zucker as CNN’s chief, while ABC News, CBS News and MSNBC have new leaders.

 Unlike some of the others, and perhaps befitting of what is essentially a family-run institution, the Times’ tradition is to promote its top leader from within.
 Kahn fits that bill.